 Invite Partners to speak.

-Steve has over 20 years experience sharing captivating stories of Partners work with refugees and internally displaced people.
-He is available for speaking engagements at schools, conferences, churches and other events.
-Please submit a request through the form and we’ll be in touch shortly to let you know his availability.
+Interested in having someone come and share captivating stories of Partners work with refugees and internally displaced people?
+Partners representatives are available for speaking engagements at schools, conferences, churches and other events.
+Please submit a request through the form and we’ll get back to you shortly.